-- 1. Qualify as a family as defined in Section XIII of this policy.
-18 - 2.
-Are in full compliance with the resident obligations and responsibilities as described in the dwelling lease as documented by a lack of lease violation notices in their files.
-24 CFR § 966.4(f) - 3.
-Who do not own Net Family Assets (as defined herein) worth more than \$100,000
+1. Qualify as a family as defined in Section XIII of this policy.

+2. Are in full compliance with the resident obligations and responsibilities as described in the dwelling lease as documented by a lack of lease violation notices in their files.
+24 CFR § 966.4(f)

+3. Who do not own Net Family Assets (as defined herein) worth more than \$100,000

-17 e.g. a single person is living alone in a three bedroom unit and does not want to move
+&lt;sup>17 e.g. a single person is living alone in a three bedroom unit and does not want to move

-18 For purpose of continued occupancy, remaining family members qualify as a family so long as at least one of them is of legal age to execute a lease.
+&lt;sup>18 For purpose of continued occupancy, remaining family members qualify as a family so long as at least one of them is of legal age to execute a lease.

-4. Who do not own a home that they could live in (as defined herein)

-- 5. Whose family members each have verified Social Security numbers.
+- 4. Who do not own a home that they could live in (as defined herein) - 5.
+Whose family members each have verified Social Security numbers.
 24 CFR § 5.216 - 6.
 Who meet HUD standards on citizenship or immigration status or are paying a pro-rated rent - 7.
-Who are in compliance with the FCHA's Community service requirements, if applicable.
-19 - 8.
-This PHA will give current public housing tenants and current HCV voucher holders six months to get their Net Family Assets below the \$100,000 and/or to sell a home that they could live in.Remaining Family Members and Prior Debt - 1.
+Who are in compliance with the FCHA's Community service requirements, if applicable. - B. This PHA will give current public housing tenants and current HCV voucher holders six months to get their Net Family Assets below the \$100,000 and/or to sell a home that they could live in when these HOTMA changes are implemented. - C. Remaining Family Members and Prior Debt - 1.
 If the head of household dies or leaves the unit, continued occupancy by remaining family members is permitted only if: - a.
-The family reports the departure (or death) of the head of household within 10 days of the occurrence; and - b.
-The family includes a member who can pass screening and is of legal age to execute a lease; and - c.
+The family reports the departure (or death) of the head of household within 10 days of the occurrence, and - b.
+The family includes a member who can pass screening and is of legal age to execute a lease, and - c.
 The new head signs a new lease within 10 calendar days of the departure/death of the former head. - 2.
 Remaining family members age 18 years or older will be held responsible for debts incurred by the former head or spouse. - 3.
-FCHA will not hold remaining family members (other than the head or spouse) responsible for any portion of the debt incurred before the remaining member attained age 18.
+FCHA will not hold remaining family members (other than the head or spouse) responsible for any portion of the debt incurred before the remaining member attained age 18. - D. Reexaminations - Regular reexaminations: FCHA shall, at least once every 12 months, re-examine the family composition and incomes of all resident families, except that public housing families paying Flat Rent shall have their incomes reexamined only every three years.
+FCHA may take a streamlined approach to the verification of income for families with fixed incomes, using COLA percentages and interest rates rather than independent verification every third year.
+24 CFR § 960.257